saschaende/laravel-hookable/README.md

 ## License

-This package is open-sourced software licensed under the MIT license.
+This package is open-source software licensed under the MIT license.